 COVID-19 Preparedness Plan for Northstar Fashion Exhibitors

 Northstar Fashion Exhibitors (“Northstar”) is committed to providing a safe and healthy event space for all our staff, vendors, contractors, and market attendees.
 To ensure we have a safe and healthy market, Northstar has developed the following COVID-19 Preparedness Plan in response to the COVID-19 pandemic.
 Northstar management and staff are all responsible for implementing this plan.
-Our goal is to mitigate the potential for transmission of COVID-19 in our workplaces and communities, and that requires full cooperation among our staff and management.
-Only through this cooperative effort can we establish and maintain the safety and health of all persons in our workplaces.
+Our goal is to mitigate the potential for transmission of COVID-19 in our workplace, at our market, and in our community.
+Only through a cooperative effort can we establish and maintain the safety and health of all persons in our workplace and at our market.

 The COVID-19 Preparedness Plan is administered by Northstar’s Director of Operations, who maintains the overall authority and responsibility for the plan.
 However, management and staff are equally responsible for supporting, implementing, complying with and providing recommendations to further improve all aspects of this COVID-19 Preparedness Plan.
 Northstar’s managers have full support in enforcing the provisions of this plan.
 Individuals not complying with safety protocols may be subject to removal from the market.

-Our staff are our most important assets.
-Northstar is serious about safety and health and protecting our staff.
+Northstar is serious about safety and health and protecting our staff and attendees.
 Staff involvement is essential in developing and implementing a successful COVID-19 Preparedness Plan.
-We have involved our staff in this process by holding bi-weekly meetings with Northstar and contracted employees to discuss the current Stay Safe MN guidelines, inviting all staff to participate in suggestions that would enhance the plan.
+We have involved our staff in this process by holding regular meetings with Northstar and contracted employees to discuss the current Stay Safe MN guidelines, inviting staff to participate in suggestions that would enhance the plan.

 Northstar’s COVID-19 Preparedness Plan follows the Guidance for Safe Celebrations and Events developed by the state of Minnesota, available at the Stay Safe Minnesota website (https://staysafe.mn.gov), which is based upon Centers for Disease Control and Prevention (CDC) and Minnesota Department of Health (MDH) guidelines for COVID-19, Minnesota Occupational Safety and Health Administration (MNOSHA) statutes, rules and standards, and Minnesota’s relevant and current executive orders.